-Diffusion of Excellence functions in the replicate and scale stages of the VHA IE operational model and seeks to establish standardized health care initiatives.
+Diffusion of Excellence functions in the replicate and scale stages of the VHA IE operational model and seeks to establish standardized healthcare initiatives.
 In the next section, its background and impact brings this to life.

-Diffusion of Excellence identifies, replicates, and scales emerging employee-developed innovations across VHA.
+Diffusion of Excellence's vision is to create a culture where every VHA employee is empowered to readily disseminate and implement innovative practices.
+Diffusion identifies, replicates, and scales emerging employee-developed innovations across VHA.
 They sponsor the annual VHA Shark Tank Competition and build capacity for diffusion activities through training, education, and tooling delivered to the country's largest health care workforce.